MutasimBillahArib/MutasimBillahArib.github.io/_posts/2025-08-31-vanishing-votes.md

 "*But my accuracy will plummet!*" Mr. Phelps wailed.

 "*Good!*" Holmes snapped. "*Let it crash to, say, 62%.
 That 62% is __truth__.
 Your 98% was a lie.
-Accuracy that ignores time is not science; it is alchemy."
+Accuracy that ignores time is not science; it is alchemy.*"

 ## The Verdict